 Prank-minded Americans were probably just having some fun with the police and the press.
 By the summer of 1916, the spate of “J.C.” sightings was still pouring in:

-Two of the most hilarious and unlikely sightings occurred on the East Coast.
+Two of the most humorous and unlikely sightings occurred on the East Coast.
 In Pittsburgh, Pennsylvania, that May, locals were convinced that Crones had become a nun:

 And in Luzon, New York, an undercover sleuth wearing false hair and whiskers was arrested by a town cop, who was confident that he had nabbed the elusive Crones.
 The man turned out to be a 26-year-old private eye from New York City who was investigating a theft of $250 from the Hygienic Brush Company.
 In spite of his legitimate alibi, county prosecutors charged the man with “masquerading.”